 The results of analysis of groundwater samples tested shall be compared with the contaminant trigger values in Table 1.
 Any contaminant concentration in the downgradient bores shall be deemed an exceedance if:

-The tested result is in excess of the trigger values for a contaminant given in Table 1 if the same contaminant upgradient concentration is less than the Table 1 trigger levels; or
+The tested result is in excess of the trigger values for a contaminant given in Table 1 in case the same contaminant upgradient median concentration is less than the Table 1 trigger levels; or

-Any contaminant concentration in the upgradient bore exceeds the Table 1 trigger values for that contaminant and if the downgradient bore exceeds the upgradient bore contaminant concentration by more than 10 percent of the respective Table 1 contaminant trigger value.
+Any median contaminant concentration in the upgradient bores exceeds the Table 1 trigger values for that contaminant and if the median contaminant concentration in the downgradient bores exceed the upgradient bores median contaminant concentration by more than 10 percent of the respective Table 1 contaminant trigger value.

-If there is an exceedance in a downgradient bore as determined by condition 24), the consent holder shall shall within one month of receiving the results:
+If there is an exceedance in a downgradient bore as determined by condition 24), the consent holder shall within one month of receiving the results:

 Obtain a second sample of groundwater from the bore sampled in accordance with condition 24); and